cawasser/rccst/README.md

     shadow-cljs watch :app

-ONce the Server is running, you can open a browser to:
+Once the Server is running, you can open a browser to:

 [http://localhost:8280/](http://localhost:8280/)